Alibaba isn’t the only player in the growing Chinese ecommerce space.

 Investing in fine art by the likes of Banksy and Andy Warhol used to be an option only for the ultra-rich like Munger.

-But with a new investing platform, you can invest in iconic artworks too, just like Jeff Bezos and Peggy Guggenheim.
+Using an investing platform like Masterworks, you can invest in iconic artworks just like Jeff Bezos and Peggy Guggenheim.

 On average, contemporary artworks appreciate in value by 14% per year, easily topping the average returns of 9.5% you’d see with the S&P 500.